Contortionist

 Keep in mind the inside of the tunnel has a diameter of ten inches (25 centimeters).
 I’ll never understand how he bent his entire frame in half, found a cozy spot, and fell asleep…

-4 Responses to “Contortionist”
+4 thoughts on “Contortionist”

 Leave a Reply